Sunset Towers

 No analysis available

-The remarks directly mention surfboard storage and a bike/surfboard rack.
-That is strong evidence the building offers surfboard storage facilities.
+The remarks directly mention surfboard storage facilities.
+There is also a bike/surfboard rack reference, which reinforces that the building provides storage for surfboards.

 There is no remark-based support for a tennis court in the building.
 Because the only evidence is a small number of MLS checkbox selections and no listing descriptions mention tennis, this feature is treated as not confirmed for the building.